cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/packaging-the-data-experience-cinchydxd.md

 - the URL for the source environment
 - the User ID for the user who is performing the export
 - the Password for the user who is performing the export
-- your folder path for where CLI is stored&#x20;
+- your folder path for where CLI is stored
 - your folder path for where the CLI output files are written to
 - the GUID for the Data Experience that is generated in the Data Experience Definition table
 - your own version naming convention